theirix/omnibot/README.md

 Support
 -------

-Tested on Mac OS X 10.6 with Ruby 1.8
+Tested with ruby 1.8.6 and 1.9.2, rabbitmq as an AMQP server, at OS X 10.6 and Debian Linux.